-Although her Sunday school was the first time that Amina had a classroom, she had been educating others throughout her life.
+Although her Sunday school was the first occasion where Amina had a classroom, she had been educating others her whole life.
 “Just because I was one of a handful of people of color in the entire city, I grew up having a lot of explaining to do,” she says.
 “Not just with my peers but also with my educators.”

 According to Amina, values of openness and inclusion guide New Brighton.
 As she got older and saw the number of people of color increase, though, the city’s government showed little representation.